 Best Supporting Actor in a Musical nominee at the 2019 Naledi Theatre Awards, Leotlela has starred in a number of big budget musicals.
 Beginning her career at the Joburg Theatre in the musical Tine Turner: Simply the Best, she has gone on to tour internationally with productions of Dirty Dancing, The Sound of Music and Singing in the Rain.
 She describes performing to international audiences as “amazing”, saying that South African shows are very well received abroad.

 Leotlela first stepped into the role of Nettie in the South African premier season of The Color Purple in February 2018 at Joburg Theatre, to critical acclaim.
-Serving as assistant choreographer for director Janice Honeyman’s annual Pantomime, Jack and the Beanstalk currently, she will again take on the role of Nettie in April 2020.“Sebe is an actress with great presence and appeal.
+She will again take on the role of Nettie in April 2020.“Sebe is an actress with great presence and appeal.
 I loved working with her previously, and I’m thrilled to have her back in the company as Nettie,” says Honeyman.

 The Color Purple sold out at its last appearance on the Joburg Theatre stage.
 Bringing audiences to their feet, tears spilling from their eyes, this musical has the power to move people’s hearts and change minds.
-A true revelation of story and song.
+It’s a true revelation of story and song.

 For More Information